marle3003/mokapi/docs/examples/tutorials/mock-ldap-group-permission.md

 module.exports = { authenticate, checkGroup };
 ```

+- **authenticate**: This function binds the provided username and password to the mock LDAP server to verify authentication.
+- **checkGroup**: This function searches for the user to determine if they are a member of the Admins group.

 In 'server.js' we use the LDAP authentication and group-based access control:

 ```javascript tab=server.js